LearnersGuild/curriculum-app/modules/Command-Line-Todo-List/README.md

 - The `delete` command is implemented in `./commands/delete.js`
 - Add tests using Mocha and Chai for all functions
 - User receives an error message if they enter an invalid command
-- Your program should create the `tasks.json` file doesn't exist
+- Your program should create the `tasks.json` if the file doesn't exist
 - `tasks.json` is ignored and not checked into your Git repository

 ## Example Usage